mattmakai/fullstackpython.com/content/posts/170526-bar-charts-bokeh.markdown

 chart to the rendered page.

-Create a folder for your project then within it create a file named `app.py` with the following initial contents:
+Create a folder for your project then within it create a file named `app.py` with these initial contents:

 ```python
 from flask import Flask, render_template